PRO-2684/gadgets/uhp/README.md

     - Allows for customize your collections.

 8. [Icourse](https://icourse.club/)
-    - Display all uploaded files/attachments and aoto naming
+    - Display all uploaded files/attachments and auto naming
     - Display all mentioned links
     - Certain CSS improvements; Use native go to top method
     - Anti filtering: See [this script](https://greasyfork.org/scripts/494053)